Introduction to PostgreSQL Numeric

 Bigint datatype | 8 bytes space | Integers that might have a large range of values. |

-Decimal datatype | Variable size | It is a decimal value that will have user-specified and exact precision values stored in it. |
+Decimal datatype | Variable size | It is a decimal value with user-specified and exact precision values stored in it. |

-Double precision datatype | 8 bytes space | It is a decimal value that will have variable precision values stored in it with a maximum of 15 decimal digits of precision in it. |
+Double precision datatype | 8 bytes space | It is a decimal value with variable precision values stored in it with a maximum of 15 decimal digits of precision. |

-Numeric datatype | Variable size | It is a decimal value that will have user-specified and exact precision values stored in it. |
+Numeric datatype | Variable size | It is a decimal value with user-specified and exact precision values stored in it. |

-Real datatype | 4 bytes space | It is a decimal value that will have variable precision values stored in it with a maximum of 6 decimal digits of precision in it. |
+Real datatype | 4 bytes space | It is a decimal value with variable precision values stored in it with a maximum of 6 decimal digits of precision. |

 Integer Datatypes

-Let us create one table named educba_integer_demo with three columns of datatype smallint, integer, and bigint.
+Let us create one table named educba_integer_demo with three columns of datatype smallint, Integer, and bigint.

 CREATE TABLE educba_integer_demo(small smallint,medium integer, big bigint);